 - Lending Library The Alzheimer’s Association maintains a variety of educational materials (brochures, videos, audiotapes and books) on topics related to Alzheimer’s disease and related disorders.
 To learn more about our library, call us at 1.800.272.3900.

-- E-News Stay connected by signing up for our weekly E-News letter here.
+- E-News Stay connected by signing up for the Alzheimer's Association weekly E-Newsletter here.

 - Taking Action Workbook A workbook for people living with Alzheimer's disease.
 This book addresses common concerns and issues faced by individuals with early stage Alzheimer's or other dementia disease.
 Each section includes educational information, perspectives of people with early-stage Alzheimer's, and space to write down personal ideas, plans and feelings.
 Download the workbook